 “I’d rather put my trust in looking at the sheep and seeing how it performs, than in some number dreamed up by some scientists on a bit of paper,” he said.

-Trigger vale Poll Merino Stud principal Andrew Bouffler said during the meeting the researchers wanted their comments to be “open and frank and off the cuff.”
+Trigger vale Poll Merino Stud principal Andrew Bouffler said during the meeting the researchers wanted the breeders’ comments to be “open and frank and off the cuff.”

-He said they gave details about their seedstock operations, how many rams they sold, their breeding programs’ strengths, weaknesses and threats, and their opinions on industry challenges, he said.
+He said the breeders gave details about their seedstock operations, how many rams they sold, their breeding programs’ strengths, weaknesses and threats, and their opinions on industry challenges, he said.

 “(We discussed) where we thought the genetic potential was in the industry and what things were we doing that enhanced our genetics through the use of genomics and sheep breeding values.”